SriLalithaPallavula/postcode-lookup/README.md

 # postcode-lookup

 This an Angular app, which uses postcodeapi (https://postcodeapi.com.au/) to help users to search suburbs based on postcodes.
 Users can select(click) a suburb from the list of results and view all the suburbs with in a specific distance from the selected suburb.
+The results view uses a pagination component that shows 10 results per page.

 # set up instructions